RGambarini/Journal/_posts/2023-02-18-Journey to the Center of Infinity.md

 ---
 layout: distill
-title: Do Digital Monkeys Dream of Electronic Sonnets?
-description: The curious birth of information from randomness
-tags: Information-Theory Statistical-Mechanics Computer-Simulation
+title: Journey to the Center of Infinity
+description: So... are we there yet?
+tags: Mathematics Physics
 giscus_comments: true
-date: 2022-02-17
+date: 2023-02-17
-img: assets/img/Shakespeare_monkey.jpg
+img:
+bibliography: 2023-02-18-Journey_to_the_Center_of_Infinity.bib

 authors:
   - name: Roberto A. Gambarini